 Most insurance companies have a benefit which means that people with insurance are automatically covered in accidents caused by uninsured people.
 Talk to your insurer to find out if such a benefit applies to you.

-If your insurance company insists that your vehicle registration be cancelled, it is because they are complying with strict regulations.
+If your insurance company insists that your vehicle registration is cancelled, it is because they are complying with strict regulations.
 Any registration refund goes to your insurance company if they took over the damaged vehicle as part of the claims settlement.

 Generally when your vehicle is written off by your insurer, and the value of the vehicle is paid to you, your policy has done its job in protecting you financially.
 The policy then expires, as there is no longer a vehicle to insure.